hackclub/hackclub/workshops/dialogue_tree_workshop/README.md

 <img src="https://cloud-n5g94sz4o.vercel.app/0screenshot__1427_.png" width="600" alt="C# Repl">

-Once your repl spins up, you should see a file called `main.cs` with this code alerady added.
+Once your repl spins up, you should see a file called `main.cs` with this code already added.

 ```csharp
 using System;